csknk/bitcoin-varint/README.md

 * Script type (Third Varint)
 * Unique script value (Remainder of the value)

+This worked example is drawn from the README [this GitHUb repo][3] for a Bitcoin chainstate parser in Ruby.

 Start value: `c0842680ed5900a38f35518de4487c108e3810e6794fb68b189d8b`

 ### First Varint: Block Height